 Disclaimer: The activity routine to date is completely of my own design, as there is little on the web to tell me otherwise, and I have yet to see a physical therapist.

 At the outset, let me say that I subscribe to the following philosophy for a healthy life: Motion is Lotion.
 I have found that when I am in motion, everything seems to get better.
-Whether it is my mental state, a sore muscle, or injury recovery – getting in motion, increasing blood flow and oxygen, is my go to fix.
+Whether it is my mental state, a sore muscle, or injury recovery – getting in motion, increasing blood flow and oxygen, is my go-to fix.
 That said, rest is super super important.
 In the end, I listen to my body.
-Finally, as a background to my accident and recovery, I was nursing a very sore lower back which results after years of running, mogul skiing, and high intensity activity.
+Finally, as a background to my accident and recovery, I was nursing a very sore lower back which resulted after years of running, mogul skiing, and high-intensity activity.
 I mention this because I have been really slow to get back to running in this recovery.
 Another philosophical reference and approach of mine is: Everything for a reason.
 There exists a seed of equivalent benefit in any “hardship.”
 So this accident has been a great opportunity to relax my back for several months and overall give my body an extended break after years of constant activity.
 And surprise, my lower back is feeling great!

 My current daily routine is:

-- 20 minutes – pool with small breast strokes.
+- 20 minutes – pool with small breaststrokes.
 Work to extend reach, stroke to the sides, stroke down, reach until its uncomfortable – stop or shorten stroke if it hurts.

 This routine is really causing me to get some range of movement back and stimulating my muscles.
 I experience a lot of fascia tightness after the workouts – which is strange – the metal bug grabbing me – but overall I am feeling much better.

 Tomorrow, I will meet with the doctor, take a picture, and talk about rehabilitation.
 I intend to ask for an appointment to remove the metal bug at the earliest date possible.
 With that on the calendar, I will continue to rehab and move forward, but I want to meet that day soon.
 Unless I experience a material change in the way I feel about the stiff metal bug on my shoulder, it will come out.
 And I am not going to wait a year.
-My thinking is get the bug out as soon as the fracture is well healed.
-In my mind, I see no reason for the bone and tissue connect at, or around, the plate and screws.
+My thinking is to get the bug out as soon as the fracture is well healed.
+In my mind, I see no reason for the bone and tissue to connect at, or around, the plate and screws.
 I will be taking it as easy as I can, although I am now back on my daily bike commute to work, and activity just has a way of creeping into my life.
 Once the metal bug is out, I intend to wrap it with some strength and muscle for further protection, while being as careful as I can on the bike.